nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

   {% endfor %}
 </table>

-Each instance of an binary document will be included as follows:
+Each instance of a binary document will be included as follows:

 <table class="requirement-box">
   {% for item in site.data.senddoc_requirements.requirements %}